-Students have to get quickly acquainted with a specific human rights issue and how it is dealt with under different human rights mechanisms, look for relevant materials on the topic and write and present short papers on their findings.
+Students are required to quickly acquaint themselves with a specific human rights issue and how it is dealt with under different human rights mechanisms, look for relevant materials on the topic and write and present short papers on their findings.
+As in real life professional situations, this has to be done under tight time constraints.
+Also, they have to work both in groups and individually.
+In addition, the final individual assignment will give them a taste of the type of research that is expected for the thesis.

 Assessment method(s) and the weighting of each form of assessment towards the final grade

-3 group papers and presentations in conference type seminars: 45%
+two group papers and one individual paper and presentations in conference type seminars: 3x 15% = 45%